UPC/ravada/docs/docs/nodes.rst

 ------------

-To add a new node to a Ravada cluster you have to install a minimal Linux operating system with these packages:
+To add a new node to a Ravada cluster you have to install a minimal Linux operating system with these packages.
+Some distributions have different package names.

 - openssh-server
-- libvirt-bin
+- libvirt-bin or libvirt-daemon
+- libvirt-daemon-system
+- libvirt-clients
 - qemu-kvm

 It is possible to have nodes with heterogeneous operative systems: different Ubuntus,